 Let’s say you’re doing a workout and the trainer cues a set of push-ups, with an option to do a modified version on your knees, a strict push-up or an advanced decline push-up.
 If the strict push-up feels right in that moment, start there, says Silver-Fagan.
 But if it doesn’t immediately feel like the good kind of challenge (as in, you notice shoulder pain or a breakdown in your form), drop to your knees.
 On the flip side, if you start with a strict push-up and feel you could use an even greater challenge, try propping up your feet.
 Or stay right where you are if you’re experiencing that perfect “this is hard but I got it” feeling.

 4. Follow your heart.
 And lungs, and muscles…

 If you spotlight your attention on your heart rate every time it feels like your heart is slamming against your chest (say, mid-burpee), you might start to really develop body awareness, says Lisa Feldman Barrett, PhD, a distinguished professor of psychology at Northeastern University who has led studies on the mind-body connection.
 Researchers think that zeroing in on bodily cues, including your breath and sensations in your muscles and joints, during vigorous exercise might make you more conscious of them when they’re less intense, she explains.

 If you need help getting started, use a heart rate monitor.
 Knowing how hard your heart is working during exercise can help you figure out if you should, for example, cut some miles off your run or add a fourth set to your strength circuit, says Falsone.
 This can get you in the habit of using your heart rate to determine whether you need to pull back or push yourself until it becomes intuitive and you can tune into what your body needs without the technological assist, she says.

-- Keep a written record.
+5. Keep a written record.

 Words: Caitlin Carlson

-Illustration: Gracia Lam
+Illustrations: Gracia Lam